dennisbrookner/ccbxray/README.md

 direction and the normal to the plane of the detector.

 For a graphical representation of these parameters, see the image below.
 The lab coordinate system is shown on the left-hand side, with the axes defined using the incident X-ray beam (red line) and the right-hand rule to define the X-axis and Y-axis.
 The detector panel is highlighted in blue, with the 2Theta angle (swing angle) indicated.
+Note: the 2Theta angle is defined as if one is looking down the Y-axis, which is the opposite direction of the top-down view of the experimental setup shown in the image.
+As such, as shown, the 2Theta angle would be negative.
 The other detector parameters -- [ORGX](http://xds.mpimf-heidelberg.mpg.de/html_doc/xds_parameters.html#ORGX=) and [ORGY](http://xds.mpimf-heidelberg.mpg.de/html_doc/xds_parameters.html#ORGY=) -- are defined as the closest point on the detector to the sample.